esDotDev/get_it_mixin/README.md

 This widget will rebuild whenever one of the watched `ValueListenables` changes.

-You might be wondering why I did not pass the type `Model` as generic Parameter to `watchX()`.
-The reason it that the signature of it looks like this:
+You might be wondering why I did not pass the type `Model` as generic Parameter to `watchX()` as the signature looks like this:

 ```Dart
 R watchX<T, R>(